ICB-DCM/cOmicsArt/docs/interface-details/03-pre-processing.md

 *Centering & Scaling*

-  - Centering and scaling is a normalization method that subtracts the mean and divides by the standard deviation.
+  - Centering and scaling is a normalization method that subtracts the mean and divides it by the standard deviation.

 *Scaling 0-1*